Kub3rn3tesofficial/enhancements/keps/sig-node/2400-node-swap/README.md

 While progressing this feature to stable, we found a major gap in this feature.
 The eviction manager must protect the node from saturation of swap memory.
 If a node exhausts swap memory, this can take down the node.
 In some customer cases, OOMKiller could step in to save the node but this should not be the default option.

 Due to this, we want to enhance the eviction manager to be aware of swap.
 The eviction manager must step in when the node becoming unstable and start evicting pods that are swapping first.

+At a high level to do this, we will introduce a new eviction signal to track swap usage on the node.
+Users can toggle this usage based on their risk.
+When the swap is above this limit, then the node will evict pods in decreasing order of swap usage.

+When a node has Swap pressure, a node condition will be added on the node.
+This allows for admins to at least see that there was swap pressure at one point.

 #### Best Practices